OAuth for Integrations

 Create an API Key

-If your OAuth client requests the api_keys_write scope, ensure that you can successfully make a request to the marketplace_create_api endpoint with your token in the headers of the request.
+If your OAuth client requests the api_keys_write scope, ensure that you can successfully make a request to the marketplace endpoint with your token in the headers of the request.
+For more information, see the OAuth2 Authorization Endpoints Reference.

 If successful, this request returns an API key that you can find on the API Keys Management page.
 You must securely save this key to use it for submitting data into Datadog on behalf of the user.
 You cannot access this API key value again after the initial request response.